Accelerating Federal Investigations with OSINT Insights

 Criminals — from terrorist cells to organized theft rings — often work in tandem.
 Piercing criminal networks is therefore an important component of many investigations.

-OSINT solutions can help map relationships among criminals.
+Risk intelligence solutions can help map relationships among criminals.
 They can chart key connections among people, locations, and events.
 To do so, they examine hundreds or thousands of associations within a specific social network or discussion group, uncovering previously unknown or hidden relationships, and identifying those participants who wield the most influence.
-Once influencers are identified, OSINT solutions empower users to delve deeper into those influencers’ online profiles, activities, and associates.
+Once influencers are identified, users can delve deeper into those influencers’ online profiles, activities, and associates.

 Why Babel Street?

-Babel Street Insights is an OSINT solution providing persistent searches of a vast array of PAI and CAI sources.
+Babel Street’s AI-powered Risk Intelligence Platform provides always-on monitoring of a vast array of PAI and CAI sources.
 These include more than a billion top-level domains, along with real-world interactions generated on chats, social media posts, online comments, and message boards.
-Insights understands more than 200 languages (including Arabic, Chinese, Russian, and other languages rendered in non-Latin scripts), and translates information found into the user’s language of choice.
+Babel Street understands more than 200 languages (including Arabic, Chinese, Russian, and other languages rendered in non-Latin scripts), and translates information found into the user’s language of choice.

 These capabilities help federal investigators: